 The Uncanny (1977) starring Peter Cushing, Ray Milland, Donald Pleasance, Samatha Eggar

 The Uncanny is an anthology movie.
-Writer Wilbur Gray (Peter Cushing) is an eccentric writer who has written a novel.
+Wilbur Gray (Peter Cushing) is an eccentric writer who has written a novel.
 He’s trying to convince his agent (Ray Milland) to publish his latest, about — cats!
 He documents his thesis that household cats are intelligent, in control, and murderous when necessary.
 This serves as the framing device for three horror stories about the murderous cats.

 In short, The Uncanny is three different short horror films, all with the same theme: cats are evil!
 The three films are: